notvaxir/JDM-better-discord-background/README.md

 # JDM-better-discord-background

-i know its skidded from dark matter cry bout it ;)
+i know its skidded from dark matter cry bout it ;) looks nice tho